While Netflix lovers may be happy to have a huge library of modern-day movies, viewing some of the old school Horror

 A young F.B.I agent Foster investigates the case by interviewing another serial killer called the “Buffalo Bill” to understand and recognize this one.
 Anthony Hopkins beautifully plays his role, not giving the slightest hint of what he really is behind the scenes.

-The movie is Geo-restricted therefore, you must connect to a VPN server in Germany, Switzerland or the United Kingdom.
+The movie is Geo-restricted therefore, you must connect to a VPN server in Canada.

 Night of the Living Dead (1968)

 Night of the Living Dead is a classic example of how to get a movie right with a small budget and a not so A+ cast.
 Yes it is truly spawned the zombie culture in movies (even though there were movies based on zombies before it).

 George Romero deservedly got all the credit and applause for opening up the zombie subgenre in horror movies and that too on his debut.
 From The Walking Dead to Dawn of Dead, mostly all zombie films have some elements imitated from the 1968 classic.

 My favorite scene: The entire scene where all the zombies approach the humans inspired many other zombie movies and shows.

-The movie is not available in every region therefore, you must connect to a VPN server in Argentina, Mexico, Brazil.
+The movie is not available in every region therefore, you must connect to a VPN server in Albania, Serbia, Argentina, Mexico, Brazil.

 The Exorcist (1973)